green-fox-academy/stayathome-syllabus/week02/exercises/git-classroom.md

 - Add your first name and commit one with a meaningful commit message like: _Add first name_
 - Do the same with your last name
+- Do not use special characters, just the English alphabet

 ### Check it